ashbuilds/payload-ai/guide.md

 By default, the Payload AI Plugin comes with minimal settings to get you started quickly.
 However, you can unlock its full potential by personalizing various fields and configurations.
 Follow the steps below for proper setup and personalization.

-> **📝️ Note:** This guide is based on the default settings and configurations of the Payload AI Plugin.
-Feel free to customize these settings to suit your needs.
+> **📝 Note: This guide is based on the default settings and configurations of the Payload AI Plugin.
+You have the flexibility to customize these settings to suit your specific needs.
+More on this below...**

 ---